EuroPython/EuroPython-Society-Knowledge-Base/programme/mentorship.md

 ### One to One Mentorship
 As mentioned this is the main process of the Programme and the goal is to match mentees with a mentor in order to get help to deliver their talk.
 Registration Form
 For registration we use the same form for mentees and mentors.
-We open registration for mentors two weeks before the CfP opens, in order to have a “pool of mentors” and on the day of CfP opening for mentees.
+We open registration for mentors two weeks before the CfP opens, in order to have a "pool of mentors" and on the day of CfP opening for mentees.
 The contents of the form are:

 **Info**
 * Description of the Programme